Xrizh/ReZoid/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)
 \
 Rezoid is a 2D arcade-style collectathon made in Python using the Pygame library.
 It was created as a final project for an introductory level high school computer science course.
 Its main purpose is to promote recycling in a fun and interactive manner.
-ReZoid was Co-Developed by Krish Mendapara.
+ReZoid was Co-Developed by Umer Rizwan.
 \
 \
 \